Skip to main content

 First, start adding bookings that correspond to the supplier statement

 You'll be taken to the statement page, where you'll see all Upcoming, Overdue, and Partially Received bookings your agents have made.
 Any bookings that have already been fully paid by the supplier, or have been canceled, will be excluded.
-More on those statuses + definitions later in the article!

 Use the filters on the right to narrow down to the bookings you'd like to associate with this statement.